Stochastic gradient descent with gradient estimator for categorical features: Experimental and Results

-For the categorical models, the experiments are run on a supply chain Domain Specific Language: Envision.
-It is a Python$\cdot$like implementation of SQL narrowed down for supply chain problems.
-A differentiable programming layer on the relational programming language presented in \cite{Peseux2021DifferentiatingRQ} has been added which gives a direct access to the gradients of categorical models.
-The used programming language is well documented \footnote{\url{https://docs.lokad.com/}} but not open source yet.
-For both datasets, we will compare the resulting models resulting from stochastic optimization based on Adam or our algorithm for the determination of the parameters of a linear regression model, slightly modified to take into account categorical variables.
-To implement this idea, we worked on two different public datasets: the Chicago taxi ride dataset and the Belarus used car dataset.
+The experiments for categorical models were conducted using the Envision Domain Specific Language for Supply Chain, a Python-like implementation of SQL designed for supply chain problems.
+This language includes a differentiable programming layer as described in \cite{Peseux2021DifferentiatingRQ} that provides access to the gradients of categorical models.
+Stochastic optimization on a relational linear regression with Adam were compared on two publicly available datasets: the Chicago Taxi ride dataset \cite{Chicago} and the Belarus used car dataset \cite{UsedCars}.

-The Chicago taxi rides dataset can be found here \footnote{\url{https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew}}.
-For each ride, we use the taxi identifier, distance, payment type and the tips amount.
-We use a modified version of linear regression to predict the tip based on the trip distance and the payment type.
-We used a categorical version of this model where the slope depends on the taxi and the payment method, the intercept remains shared among all the trips, presented in Equation \ref{eq:otherModel}:
+For each ride of the Chicago Taxi dataset, we use the taxi identifier, distance, payment type and the tip amount.
+We use an extended version of the relational linear regression to predict the tip based on the trip distance and the payment type.
+The slope depends on the taxi and the payment method, the intercept remains shared among all the trips, as presented in Equation \ref{eq:otherModel}:

-There is one $\gamma$ per taxi and also one $\mu$ per payment method, this is a categorical model.
-As the intercept is shared among all taxis, the dataset is unsplitable.
-A model based on Equation \ref{eq:splitable}
+There is one $\gamma$ per taxi and also one $\mu$ per payment method, that would fit the presented setting with the $Taxi \times Payment$ cross vector construction.
+As the intercept is shared among all taxis, the dataset is unsplittable although a model based on Equation \ref{eq:splitable}

 could be split into different datasets (one per taxi) and thus we would be in the classical setting of a linear regression.